dxw/huntaway/README.md

 This will do the following:

-* Remove all current users from the group specified in `Huntaway::GROUP_ID`
 * Check who is on call for the schedule specified in `Huntaway::OPSGENIE_SCHEDULE_ID`
+* Remove all users from the group specified in `Huntaway::GROUP_ID` who aren't currently in the schedule
-* Add those users to the Zendesk group specified in `Huntaway::GROUP_ID`
+* Add users to the Zendesk group specified in `Huntaway::GROUP_ID` who are in the schedule but who aren't in the group

 ```bash
 bundle exec rake huntaway:run